FACULTY

 Dominika Moravcova

 JUDr.
 Ing.
-Dominika Moravcová, PhD.
-MBA - currently serves as an Assistant Professor at the Faculty of Law, Trnava University in Trnava, where she focuses on research and teaching related primarily to Private International Law and European Union Law.
-In addition to her academic role, she also lectures on PIL and EU law on an ad hoc basis for various institutions.
+Dominika Moravcová, PhD., LL.M., MBA currently serves as an Assistant Professor at the Faculty of Law, Trnava University in Trnava, where she focuses on research and teaching primarily in International Private and Procedural Law and European Union Law.
+She also holds the position of Vice-Dean for International Relations at the Faculty of Law.
+In addition to her academic role, she is the Vice-Director of the Trnava Winter School in International Private and Procedural Law and the Vice-Director of the Company Summer School Trnava.
+She also lectures on PIL and EU law on an ad hoc basis for various institutions.
 Alongside her academic career, she has several years of experience in the private sector, where she is engaged in various entrepreneurial ventures.

 Ioana Olaru